-- A British Minigolf Association standard 9 or 18-hole adventure golf course. - For an 18-hole course, this should be two 9-hole courses played separately or together. - In keeping with the picturesque location. - A high-quality visitor experience complementing the other facilities. - Featuring twelve bespoke Henley landmark feature 'props' (Town Hall, Friar Park, Henley Bridge, St Mary's Church, Temple Island, Chantry House, Marsh Lock, George Harrision symbol (e.g. guitar), Rupert's Elm, Kenton Theatre, a rowing scull, and Pinsent and Redgrave) including signage, QR codes or other ways to interact with local history. - Including a secure kiosk of timber construction and with electric power, to house one operative as well as having space to store putters and balls, and a small area for tourist material and staff welfare. - CCTV covering the entirety of the site. - A ball-capture mechanism at the last hole to prevent repeat playing. - The course must be a mix of pars and suitable difficulty to appeal to all age groups. - The course must be fully-accessible and Equality Act-compliant. - The design must take into consideration the future operation to ensure low levels of ongoing maintenance. - The course should be an entirely bespoke, innovative design. - It should take into account the flow of people to reduce potential bottlenecks. - It should allow for a range of obstacles with humps, bumps, depressions and other profiling to improve the game play experience. - It should allow for the integration of materials such as timber, rocks and planting to dress the course. - It should include all necessary signage including, a welcome sign, pricing, course plan board, and information boards. - It should be made clear whether the design necessitates the removal of the tree currently on the site.
+- A British Minigolf Association standard 18-hole adventure golf course. - The 18-hole course should consist of two 9-hole courses played separately or together. - In keeping with the picturesque location. - A high-quality visitor experiences complementing the other facilities. - Scheme must be sympathetic to its surroundings, taking into consideration it's setting within the Conservation area and the grounds of Swanspool House, a Grade II listed building, Swanspool Pavilion of Art Deco design and picturesque gardens. - Securely fenced with entrance and exit gates. - Remote CCTV covering the entirety of the site, with capacity to add additional cameras. - A ball-capture mechanism at the last hole to prevent repeat playing. - The course must be a mix of pars and suitable difficulty to appeal to all age groups. - The course must be fully accessible and Equality Act-compliant. - The design must take into consideration the future operation to ensure low levels of ongoing maintenance. - The course should be an entirely bespoke, innovative design. - It should take into account the flow of people to reduce potential bottlenecks. - It should allow for a range of obstacles with humps, bumps, depressions and other profiling to improve the game play experience. - It should allow for the integration of natural materials such as timber and planting to dress the course, considering sustainability and low level maintenance. - It should include all necessary signage including, a welcome sign, pricing, course plan board, and information boards with QR codes.